KagisoS11/CMPG323-Project2-34212728/README.md

 # API Link:
 https://localhost:7185/swagger/index.html
-and it works while the code is running on Visual Studio 2022
+and it works while the code is running on Visual Studio 2022 and the file you will find it on the master BRANCH where it has code to the methods

 ## Contact